 The Maximum Payout Limit is 30000 EUR, multiplied by the quantity submitted by the Counterparty via the website.

-AVT Swaps
+UK Wthr Swap LNDN 500/30K Jan01-Mar01 EUR/AVT

 A weather (Average Temperature) financial swap Transaction with Enron Capital & Trade Resources International Corp.
 (Norwegian branch) under which the Seller is obliged to pay the Settlement Amount to the Buyer where the AVT Index Level is above the Strike Level, or where the Buyer is obliged to pay the Settlement Amount to the Seller where the AVT Index Level is below the Strike Level.
 The Notional Amount shall be the product of the quantity submitted by Counterparty via EnronOnline and the Pay Unit set out below.
 The Strike Level shall be the averages of the daily maximum and minimum temperatures as calculated pursuant to the GTC.